csirlin/OpenTGPTPU/README.md

 - six        1.16.0

 ## Some future work includes
+- Why are some rows not translating in the pyrtl simulator?
 - Supporting matrix values of any bitwidth (currently only tested for 8-bit)
 - Supporting compiler
 - Instructions to move data between the unified buffer and weight fifo (either as vectors or full matrices)